 Yes, you can go surfing in Dingle!
-You will be given a wetsuit to stay nice and warm and Ben, from the Dingle Surf, will give instructions, which should have you standing on the surfboard in no time.
+You will be given a wetsuit to stay nice and warm and with some instruction, you will be standing on the surfboard in no time.
 No prior surfing experience is required.
 Trained instructors are provided to ensure your safety at all times.
 This is the perfect opportunity to learn to ride the waves in a safe and quiet location.

 Take a 2-hour kayaking tour of beautiful Dingle harbor with Irish Adventures.
 You will be given all the equipment, kayak, wetsuit and paddles.
 You will be taken around Dingle harbor, where you can explore a number of sea caves and maybe get up close and personal with the wildlife.
 No prior kayaking experience is required.
 Students need a certain level of fitness to enjoy this activity.